RizaHariati/Azribook/README.md

-# AzriBook (based on facebook)
+# AzriBook

-This project is social media website a study on FaceBook Please visit the website on : [Azribook](https://azribook.netlify.app/)
+This project is social media website
+Please visit the website on : [Azribook](https://azribook.netlify.app/)
 ## Description